Ditached/ARPlacementKit-Docs/docs/usage.md

 # Usage

-(id1)=

 ## Scanning the environment

-When prompted by the coaching overlay, move the device in slow circular motions, keeping the camera roughly pointed in the same direction.
+When prompted by the coaching overlay, move the device slowly, looking at surfaces from different angles.
 After a few seconds, recognized surfaces should get marked with a grid of blue circles.

 ## Initial placement